RISHABH1270/Kubernetes_Cheatsheet/README.md

   - name: acr-secret
 ```

+---

 ## 🌐 Kubernetes Networking Overview

 Kubernetes networking ensures that all Pods, Services, and external clients can communicate reliably.
-It follows flat networking, meaning:
+It follows flat networking (vnet), meaning:

-1) Every Pod gets its own IP address.
+1) Every Pod gets its own IP address (Internal Private IPs).
 2) Pods can communicate with each other directly, across Nodes.
 3) No NAT (Network Address Translation) is required between Pods.

-🔌 CNI (Container Network Interface) - CNI (Container Network Interface) is how Kubernetes handles Pod networking.
+🔌 CNI (Container Network Interface) - CNI is how Kubernetes handles Pod networking.
 When a Pod is created, the Kubelet calls a CNI plugin to set up network interfaces, assign IPs, and connect the Pod to the network.
 The CNI used depends on the Kubernetes provider—for example, Azure uses Azure CNI, which allows full Pod-to-Pod communication by default.
 Custom CNIs like Calico or Cilium can enforce network policies to restrict traffic.

 🛠 What CNI Handles: